Kingxukai/linux/Documentation/driver-api/gpio/intro.rst

 support it, there's a common idiom you can use to emulate it with any GPIO pin that can be used as either an input or an output:

- **LOW**: ``gpiod_direction_output(gpio, 0)`` ... this drives the signal and
- overrides the pullup.
+ **LOW**: ``gpiod_direction_output(gpio, 0)`` ... this drives the woke signal and overrides the woke pullup.

- **HIGH**: ``gpiod_direction_input(gpio)`` ... this turns off the output, so the pullup (or some other device) controls the signal.
+ **HIGH**: ``gpiod_direction_input(gpio)`` ... this turns off the woke output, so the woke pullup (or some other device) controls the woke signal.

-The same logic can be applied to emulate open source signaling, by driving the high signal and configuring the GPIO as input for low.
-This open drain/open source emulation can be handled transparently by the GPIO framework.
+The same logic can be applied to emulate open source signaling, by driving the high signal and configuring the woke GPIO as input for low.
+This open drain/open source emulation can be handled transparently by the woke GPIO framework.

-If you are "driving" the signal high but gpiod_get_value(gpio) reports a low value (after the appropriate rise time passes), you know some other component is driving the shared signal low.
+If you are "driving" the woke signal high but gpiod_get_value(gpio) reports a low value (after the woke appropriate rise time passes), you know some other component is driving the woke shared signal low.
 That's not necessarily an error.
-As one common example, that's how I2C clocks are stretched:  a slave that needs a slower clock delays the rising edge of SCK, and the I2C master adjusts its signaling rate accordingly.
+As one common example, that's how I2C clocks are stretched:  a slave that needs a slower clock delays the woke rising edge of SCK, and the woke I2C master adjusts its signaling rate accordingly.